Originally published on October 26, 2022 Reading time: 25 minutes

 “It doesn’t need to eat.
 Nursery rhymes say that those things eat stones… But it’s not true.
 I tried to please him with any food or object I could imagine, but all I got was silence, or screams of anger.
 I wanted to be friendly with him, at first.
 His pack, or his people, as you’d call them, visited me every night though.
 I could hear scratches on the door, on the windows and even on the roof, but the next morning there were no traces on the house.
 The first weeks, I could hear dozens of them.
 I really don’t understand how their powers work.
-Then, after that I had build some talismans, they stopped getting so close.
+Then, after I had buit some talismans, they stopped getting so close.
 I could still hear them, but they were quieter.
 Now that everything is over, I hope that they’ll be relieved.”

+Despite his words, his eyes were worried.
 I tried to raise his morale: “Well, sure.
 Now that their friend’s back home, they’ll be certainly happy!”

 “No!
-You can never be sure” he replied.
+You can never be sure”, he replied.

 I asked him if I could just bring home one of the shamrock garlands, and he agreed.
 He was nice, he wasn’t as grumpy as I had thought.
 Actually, I was starting to like him.

 As days passed, the old man and I became quite attached: we took strolls together, and he took me to the place where he found the pixie.
 He also taught me some easy tricks to find cloverleaves; they were not as rare as I had thought!
-We always had a couple of them in the pockets, in case we had seen one of them.
+We always had a couple of them in our pockets, in case we had seen one of them.

 After a few weeks, as Christmas approached, we started decorating his cottage with pine cones, mistletoe branches and tiny wooden animals he had carved.
 I would have never imagined the consequences.